 Author Ray Cronin guides the reader through a rich narrative of the diverse cultures that have formed Halifax’s artistic world.
-As a place transformed by both residents and visitors, the city has welcomed many pivotal leaders in Canadian art, from the war artists who came to Halifax to record the country’s defenses during global conflicts to the radical professors who turned the Nova Scotia College of Art and Design into one of the world’s most important centres of Conceptual art.
+As a place transformed by both residents and visitors, the city has welcomed many pivotal leaders in Canadian art, from the war artists who came to Halifax to record the country’s defenses during global conflicts to the visionary professors who turned the Nova Scotia College of Art and Design into a world-renowned centre of Conceptual art.
 Halifax Art & Artists offers an authoritative account of the city’s outstanding contributions to the nation and reveals the unique synergy between creators and the place itself.

 Ray Cronin is an author and curator who lives in Nova Scotia.
 His books published by the Art Canada Institute include Alex Colville: Life & Work (2017), Mary Pratt: Life & Work (2020), and Maud Lewis: Life & Work (2021).
 He is also the author of Our Maud: The Life, Art and Legacy of Maud Lewis (Art Gallery of Nova Scotia, 2018), and seven numbers of the Gaspereau Field Guides to Canadian Artists.
 He has contributed essays to more than sixty books and catalogues on Canadian artists, and regularly writes for Canadian and American art magazines.